The bandwidth between two network nodes is the quantity of data that can be transferred in a unit of time between the nodes.

 The latency between two network nodes is the time it takes for packets to get between the nodes.

 A metasyntactic variable is one that lives outside the language, and ranges over a fragment of syntax.
-For instance, if I write “for expressions e1 and e2, the sum e1 + e2”, I do not mean the programmer literally wrote “e1” in the program; rather I am using e1 to refer to whatever the programmer might write on the left of the addition sign.
+For instance, if we write “for expressions e1 and e2, the sum e1 + e2”, we do not mean the programmer literally wrote “e1” in the program; rather we are using e1 to refer to whatever the programmer might write on the left of the addition sign.
 Therefore, e1 is metasyntax.

 At the machine level, a packed representation is one that ignores traditional alignment boundaries (in older or smaller machines, bytes; on most contemporary machines, words) to let multiple values fit inside or even spill over the boundary.

 For instance, say we wish to store a vector of four values, each of which represents one of four options.
 A traditional representation would store one value per alignment boundary, thereby consuming four units of memory.
 A packed representation would recognize that each value requires two bits, and four of them can fit into eight bits, so a single byte can hold all four values.
 Suppose instead we wished to store four values representing five options each, therefore requiring three bits for each value.
 A byte- or word-aligned representation would not fundamentally change, but the packed representation would use two bytes to store the twelve bits, even permitting the third value’s three bytes to be split across a byte boundary.

 Of course, packed representations have a cost.
 Extracting the values requires more careful and complex operations.
 Thus, they represent a classic ☛ space-time tradeoff: using more time to shrink space consumption.
 More subtly, packed representations can confound certain run-time systems that may have expected data to be aligned.